Cyclopterus: Biology

+During the summer, Cyclopterus inhabit water at a temperature of -1 to 15 °C. Juveniles are most common at temperatures of 6 to 9 °C while adults are more common in 4 to 8 °C. Cyclopterus become much less common at temperatures >12 °C.

 Cyclopterus spend the first few months following hatching in tidal pools, or in association with floating seaweed clumps.
 As they grow they migrate out into open water far from land where they live in the pelagic zone feeding upon gelatinous zooplankton, fish eggs and small crustaceans.
 When they reach maturity they will migrate to coastal areas in spring to breed.
+During the breeding season, males change colour, taking on a reddish/orange colouration.
 The population spawns over many months with spawning fish being caught in Iceland from March until August.
 Females which have spawned during the previous year tend to return to the same area when spawning again.
 They will also return at a similar time of year i.e. individuals which spawned early and late in the season will return to spawn early and late in the season the following year.
 A single female will lay 50,000–220,000 eggs which are laid in two batches of roughly equal size 1–2 weeks apart.
 The eggs are between 2.2 and 2.5 mm in diameter and the ovary can account for up to one third of the weight of the female fish before spawning.
 The female will lay the eggs in a nest area pre-selected by the male, which will usually consist of a rocky outcrop or boulders on the seabed.
 The nest is in relatively shallow water (<10 m) and may even be in the intertidal zone.
 The male also guards and cares for the eggs by fanning them with his fins during the month-long incubation period.